dougle/jQuery-Ajax-Singleton/README.markdown

 ============================

 This plugin's only function is to reduce ajax traffic in certain situations, a more efficient way of doing some UI features.
+Previous to this i was using setTimeout and clearTimeout for each ajax call, in short i was using timeouts more and more and getting bored of setting them up every time.

 With this plugin loaded in the normal way (after jquery):
 	<script src="/javascripts/jquery-ajax_singleton.js" type="text/javascript"></script>